skylight-hq/skylight.digital/_projects/epa_sdwis_advice.md

 audit or track changes to the data pipeline
-- New and completely unfamiliar data schema for SDWIS Prime, which made importing and exporting the data difficult -Transformations would have to be routinely performed to ingest data and would have to be undone again every time the system exported information to a state due to the custom application of the output format
+- New and completely unfamiliar data schema for SDWIS Prime, which made importing and exporting the data difficult
+- Transformations would have to be routinely performed to ingest data and would have to be undone again every time the system exported information to a state due to the custom application of the output format